RA3D/GPT-Chat/README.md

 2. Open your web browser and navigate to the address where the Flask application is running (default: `http://127.0.0.1:5000/`).

 3. Start chatting with ChatGPT by typing a message in the input field and clicking the "Send" button or pressing the "Enter" key.

+## Configuration

+Before you can use the ChatGPT application, you need to set your OpenAI API key in the `chat_gpt.py` file.

+1. Generate an API key at https://platform.openai.com/account/api-keys.
+2. Open the `chat_gpt.py` file in your favorite text editor.
+3. Locate the line where the API key is set (e.g., `openai.api_key = "your_api_key"`).
+4. Replace `"your_api_key"` with your actual OpenAI API key, which should be a string like `"sk-abcdefgh1234567890"`.
+5. Save the changes to the `chat_gpt.py` file.

+Now your ChatGPT application is ready to use with your OpenAI API key.

 ## Customization